 Substances as refuge

 We all have substances we take refuge in.
-Coffee is one of the most common, of course; different types of food, especially chocolate; alcohol, marijuana, and other drugs.
-None of these are intrinsically helpful or harmful, of course.
+Coffee is one of the most common, different types of food—especially chocolate—alcohol, marijuana, and other drugs.
+None of these are intrinsically helpful or harmful.
 But it’s worth observing our mind as we crave them, as we enjoy them.

-“May this food benefit us, so that we may benefit others” is the shortest blessing I know that satisfies this view of interconnectedness and gratitude, without mentioning gods or supernatural elements.
+“May this food benefit us, so that we may benefit others” is the shortest blessing that I know of that satisfies this view of interconnectedness and gratitude, without mentioning gods or supernatural elements.

 Of course, we can pursue food, drink, and drugs mindlessly, selfishly, compulsively.
 These substances are huge sources of pleasure, and our brain can trick us into thinking that more and more of these substances will bring us more and more pleasure.

-But when you test out this hypothesis, it doesn’t turn out to be true.
+But when you test out this hypothesis, like I have, it doesn’t turn out to be true.
 I think we’ve all been there with food, drink, or other substances.
 Overindulging makes you feel physically and psychologically awful.
 It can break down your healthy sense of self-worth.
-And in time can even harm our physical health, greatly shortening your precious life.

 Exercise, adventure, and creativity